Swarthe/utility/README.md

 ## Status

+- `backup` is a work-in-progress; MacOS testing is required.
+- `record` desktop audio option recently broke for unknown reasons.

 Scripts are designed for GNU/Linux with *nix portability in mind as per the table below.

 | Script      | GNU/Linux | MacOS |
 | ----------- | :-------: | :---: |